Harold Boas: Public life

 Boas served on the Perth City Council during 1914–16, 1926–42 and 1944, representing the South Ward.
 He was chairman of the State government's Metropolitan Town Planning Commission from 1928 to 1930 and was a member of the Town Planning Association of Western Australia from 1914.
 Boas chaired the City of Perth's town planning committee in 1930–33 and 1938–42, and was foundation president of the Town Planning Institute of Western Australia in 1931.
 He was an inaugural member of the State division of the Town Planning Institute of Australia.

-In 1932 Boas stood unsuccessfully for the Western Australian Legislative Council as an anti-secessionist candidate during the debate prior to the 1933 secession referendum.
+In 1932, Boas stood unsuccessfully for the Western Australian Legislative Council as an anti-secessionist candidate during the debate prior to the 1933 secession referendum.

 He founded and edited the Australian Jewish Outlook, a short lived anti-Zionist monthly, in May 1947.
 However, the periodical went out of circulation after little more than a year as Boas had overestimated the level of support for it.

 He was president of the local branch of the United Nations Association, representing Australia and the Executive Council of Australian Jewry at the United Nations conference in Bangkok in 1950.

+British businessman and property developer Alistair McAlpine (1942–2014) writes of meeting Boas in the 1960s:

+One afternoon, Peter Arney took me to meet his retired partner, Harold Boas (..)
+Boas explained to me that it was only 30 years since he had designed the Adelphi Hotel and now I was going to pull it down.
+He believed that to pull down this fine old hotel was a shame and, as I reflect on the matter, I am inclined to agree with him in his judgement with, however, one caveat.
+I believe that to have pulled down that wonderful hotel was, in fact, a crime–among the first of a succession of crimes that systematically destroyed St Georges Terrace.

 Later life

-In 1969 he was awarded an OBE in 1969 for service to town planning and to the Jewish community in Perth.
+In 1969, he was awarded an OBE in 1969 for service to town planning and to the Jewish community in Perth.

 Boas died at Subiaco on 17 September 1980.